opsec12/kspm-scan/README.md

 `tests/fixtures/insecure_pod.yaml` and `tests/fixtures/hardened_deployment.yaml`
-(mirrored under `examples/`) are used both as test fixtures and as a quick way to see the scanner in action.
+(mirrored under `examples/`) are used both as test fixtures and as a quick way to see the scan in action.

 ## License